reflectivity map

 subbottom profile

-Figure 2.
-Subbottom profile showing a fluid and gas expulsion site with a highly reflective seafloor.
+This subbottom profile shows a fluid and gas expulsion site with a highly reflective sea floor.
 The red area on top of the mound exhibits high reflectivity characteristic of hardbottom areas.
-The 'veins' converging near the peak of the mound provide pathways for the movement of fluid and gas to the seafloor surface.
+The "veins" converging near the peak of the mound provide pathways for the movement of fluid and gas to the sea-floor surface.
 Click image for larger view and image credit.

 During this cruise, we will continue the shipboard exploration and research to collect visual documentation and biological, geological, and geochemical samples from a number of these geophysical anomalies.